Llamas at Lost Creek Annex!

 Jericoe x OM Willow Tree

 Summer came to us with her best friend Dallys and Dallys's daughter Peanut.
-We had admired Summer since we first knew her and expected her to remain here forever, but after Dallys's unexpected death, Summer returned to her previous behaviors of segretating herself from the main herd and eating only the minimum amount necessary to survive; even Peanut (whom she'd known for the previous three years) was of no interest to her.
+We had admired Summer since we first knew her and expected her to remain here forever, but after Dallys's unexpected death, Summer returned to her previous behaviors of segretating herself from the main herd and eating only the minimum amount necessary to survive; even Peanut (whom she'd known for the previous three years) was of no interest or comfort to her.
 As much as we liked Summer, we had to put her health and her mental wellbeing first ... and that meant admitting our place really wasn't suitable for her, especially as age would soon cause her metabolism to change and require even more food.
 Like Princessa, we were committed to Summer's care for life, and very much hated facing the truth that we could not provide her with what she needed.
 Also like Princessa, we were not comfortable trusting Summer's wellbeing to anyone except our friend Anne, who not only would never think of breeding Summer, but whose facilities allow Summer's weight to be monitored and feed adjusted before there's any chance of a problem being missed and snowballing.
 Lost Creek Annex also has much more grazing available (other llamas can hog hay, but not whole pastures!)